James Penton

 Marvin James Penton (April 27, 1932 – November 4, 2024) was a Canadian historian and author.
 A professor emeritus of history at the University of Lethbridge in Lethbridge, Alberta, he was the author of three books on the history of Jehovah's Witnesses.
-Although raised in the religion, he was expelled in 1981 on the grounds of apostasy after criticizing some of the teachings and conduct of the religion's leadership.
+Although raised in the denomination, he was expelled in 1981 on the grounds of apostasy after criticizing some of the teachings and conduct of the group's leadership.
 His expulsion gained national media attention.

 Background

-Born on April 27, 1932 in Saskatchewan, Penton was raised as a fourth-generation Jehovah's Witness, experiencing as a child Canadian government restrictions on the religion's activities.
-He was baptized in June 1948 and was sent by his parents to Arizona because of ill health.
+Born on April 27, 1932 in Saskatchewan, Penton was raised as a fourth-generation Jehovah's Witness, experiencing Canadian government restrictions on the religion's activities when he was a child.
+He was baptized in June 1948 and was sent by his parents to Arizona due to ill health.
 Penton attended Amphitheater High School in Tucson, Arizona.
 He married Marilyn Mae Kling when they were both 19 (circa 1951).

-From 1953 to 1956 he attended the University of Arizona, majoring in History with minors in German and Spanish.
-He received his Bachelor of Arts (B.A.) in 1956.
+From 1953 to 1956 he attended the University of Arizona, majoring in History and minoring in German and Spanish.
+He received his Bachelor of Arts degree in 1956.
 In 1956–1959 he attended the University of Iowa, studying Medieval History and serving as a research and teaching assistant.
-He received his Master of Arts (M.A.) in European History in 1959.
-In 1965, he received his Doctor of Philosophy (Ph.D.) in Latin American History with a minor in Religious Studies, from the University of Iowa.
+He received his Master of Arts in European History in 1959.
+In 1965, he received his Doctor of Philosophy in Latin American History, with a minor in Religious Studies, from the University of Iowa.

 Over the years, Penton served in various capacities in Jehovah's Witness congregations in the United States, Puerto Rico and Canada while pursuing an academic career, before moving to Alberta in 1965.

 Penton died on November 4, 2024, at the age of 92.
+A service was held in the St. James Anglican Church of Paris, Ontario.

 Dissent

-While serving as an elder in his Lethbridge congregation in the late 1970s, he developed concerns over the Watch Tower Society’s emphasis on the requirement for Witnesses to engage in public preaching work and what he saw as a growing harshness and intolerance in the treatment of members of the religion by those in authority.
+While serving as an elder in the Lethbridge congregation in the late 1970s, Penton developed concerns over the Watch Tower Society’s emphasis on the requirement for Witnesses to engage in public preaching and what he saw as growing harshness and intolerance in the treatment of members of the religion by those in authority.

-On August 10, 1979, he sent an eight-page letter to the society detailing his concerns.
-He opened the letter by saying he would "write lovingly but candidly about what I believe to be the central problem in our organization – the thing which has sickened it and for which the Governing Body as such must take much direct responsibility".